Belamcanda chinensis (L.) Redouté

 Origin - Native to eastern Asia.

-Other info. - This strikingly beautiful species is found scattered across most of Missouri, sometimes marking
+Other info. - This strikingly beautiful species is found scattered across most of Missouri, often marking

 and reflex, exposing the mass of shiny black seeds.
 The clusters resemble blackberries (hence the common name) but should not be eaten.